-- 6.7.1 Monitoring and enforcement officers from the county council's Spatial Planning Unit have been visiting known waste site sites in the county during the period of this AMR.
-These inspections form part of this statutory requirement and are often combined with wider inspections to check compliance with the terms of a particular planning permission or where there may have been an alleged breach of planning control. - 6.7.2 Hertfordshire County Council's 'Standards and Code of Practice for Development Control Enforcement' sets out the county council's enforcement functions and the powers available to the county council in undertaking its enforcement function. - 6.7.3 The document also sets out site monitoring procedures that are to be followed by Monitoring and Enforcement Officers from the county council's Spatial and Land Use Planning Unit.
-Paragraph 5.9 of the Standards and Code of Practice for Development Control Enforcement states that the frequency of site visits for each site will be determined each year and that the frequency of these visits shall be based upon certain criteria, such as environmental considerations, the nature of the development, the history of the site and the past record of the operator.
+6.9.1 Monitoring and enforcement officers from the county council's Spatial Planning Unit have been visiting known waste sites in the county during the period of this AMR.
+These inspections form part of this statutory requirement and are often combined with wider inspections to check compliance with the terms of a particular planning permission or where there may have been an alleged breach of planning control.

+- 6.9.2 Hertfordshire County Council's 'Standards and Code of Practice for Development Control Enforcement' sets out the county council's enforcement functions and the powers available to the county council in undertaking its enforcement function. - 6.9.3 The document also sets out site monitoring procedures that are to be followed by Monitoring and Enforcement Officers from the county council's Spatial Planning Unit.
+Paragraph 5.9 of the Standards and Code of Practice for Development Control Enforcement states that the frequency of site visits for each site will be determined each year and shall be based upon certain criteria, such as environmental considerations, the nature of the development, the history of the site and the past record of the operator.